chaosparrot/talon_hud/README.md

 `head up hide <widget name>` hides the chosen widget

 On top of being able to turn widgets on and off, you can configure their attributes to your liking.
-Currently, you can change the size and position
+Currently, you can change the size, position and font size

-`head up drag <widget name>` starts dragging the widget `head up resize <widget name>` starts resizing the widget `head up drop` confirms and saves the changes of your changed widgets `head up cancel` cancels the changes.
+`head up drag <widget name>` starts dragging the widget `head up resize <widget name>` starts resizing the widget `head up text scale <widget name>` starts resizing the text in the widget `head up drop` confirms and saves the changes of your changed widgets `head up cancel` cancels the changes.
 Hiding a widget also discards of the current changes